tkaal/demo-webapp/README.md

 ![alt text](./images/webapp.png)

-In total, there are three services in the webapp Docker compose setup:
+In total, there are three services in webapp's Docker compose setup:

 - **nginx**